TophatSynth/medic_backup/Lecture Notes/Week 2/Joints and muscles.md

 	- Amphiarthroses - Limited movement
 	- Diarthroses - Variety of moveable joints
 - By tissue structure
-	- Fibrous joint - no movement !!!!!
+	- Fibrous joint - no movement
 		- Sutures - thick connective tissues composed mainly of type I collagen fibres
 		- Gomphoses - collagen fibres in the periodontal ligament secure teeth into the bone of the tooth socket
 		- Syndesmoses - Fibrous membrane between adjacent bones (eg radioulnar or tibiofibular)
 	- Cartilaginous joint - limited or no movement
-		- Synchondroses - primary cartilaginous joint made of hyaline cartilage, allows bone growth during adolescence but eventually ossifies (eg rib cage at first sternocostal joint and at the costochondral joints)
+		- Synchondroses - primary cartilaginous joint made of hyaline cartilage, allows bone growth during adolescence but eventually ossifies (eg rib cage at first sternocostal joint and at the costochondral joints) (rest of cartilage is hyaline cartilage tho)
 			- ![[Pasted image 20250925132632.png|400]]
 		- Symphyses - secondary cartilaginous joint, often occurs in the midline (eg at pubic symphysis, between vertebrae, manubriosternal joint).
 Made of cartilage sandwich - bone, hyaline, fibrocartilage, hyaline, bone (limited movement)
 	- Synovial joint - variety of movement